janestreet/magic-trace/README.md

 magic-trace does not send your code or derivatives of your code (including traces) anywhere.

-The magic-trace UI is based on Perfetto, and runs entirely in your browser.
-As far as we can tell, that UI does not send your trace anywhere.
+[magic-trace.org](https://magic-trace.org) is a [lightly modified fork of Perfetto](https://github.com/janestreet/magic-trace/wiki/About-the-UI), and runs entirely in your browser.
+As far as we can tell, it does not send your trace anywhere.
 If you're worried about that changing one day, [set up your own local copy of the Perfetto UI](https://github.com/janestreet/magic-trace/wiki/Setting-up-a-local-copy-of-the-UI) and use that instead.

 # Acknowledgements